• Animal Welfare Magazine: January to June 2025

 The ANAW Strategic Plan (2021-25) will focus on:

-2. Enhance evidence-based programs that demonstrate efficacy and effective outcomes in
+2. Enhance evidence-based programs that demonstrate efficacy and effective outcomes inanimal welfare in policy and practice.

 ANAW is accredited to United Nations Environment Programme (UNEP) as a major group and to the United Nations Economic and Social Council (ECOSOC) as an advisor with consultative status.